Explanation of Course Numbers

 PSTD 3190.
 Capstone Seminar.
 3 Credits.

-Topics announced in the Schedule of Classes.
+Topics vary by semester.
 May be repeated for credit provided the topic differs.
+See department for more details.

 PSTD 3999.
 Independent Study.
 1-3 Credits.